zippiehq/plasma-client/README.md

-# plasma-node
+# plasma-client
-`plasma-node` is a lightweight plasma chain client that allows you to make transactions on a plasma chain.
+`plasma-client` is a lightweight plasma chain client that allows you to make transactions on a plasma chain.
 You can think of it like the equivalent of [parity](https://www.parity.io/ethereum/) or [geth](https://github.com/ethereum/go-ethereum/wiki/geth) for Ethereum.

 ## Getting Started
-Running `plasma-node` is pretty simple.
+Running `plasma-client` is pretty simple.
-Here we'll take you through the steps to get started with `plasma-node` and make your first plasma transactions!
+Here we'll take you through the steps to get started with `plasma-client` and make your first plasma transactions!

 ### Running a Terminal
 Before you keep going, it's probably good to become familiar with using the terminal on your computer.